-The B vitamins are the most important group of vitamins essential for energy production, immune system function and the manufacture of hormones and neurotransmitters.
+The B vitamins are one of the most important group of vitamins essential for health They help with energy production, digestion, immune system function and the manufacture of hormones and neurotransmitters.
 Each has very specific roles within the body and they are best taken as a complex – unless there are specific deficiencies.
 B vitamins are usually found as part of a multivitamin or can be taken in a B complex.

 Here’s a rundown of each individual B vitamin and why they are essential for good health.